vExcess/Barbequery/README.md

 # Barbequery
 🔥 The perfect library for easily cooking up some spicy HTML GUIs

-## Reasons to use
+## Reasons to use Barbequery
-☁️ Barbequery was specifically designed to be very lightweight (only 3% of JQuery's file size)
+☁️ It's specifically designed to be very lightweight (only 3% of JQuery's file size)

 ⚡ It's lightning fast